 Statistics and Incidences

-Cases of aganglionic megacolon is seen in approximately 1 per 5000 live births.
+Cases of aganglionic megacolon are seen in approximately 1 per 5000 live births.

 - Prevalence may vary by region and has been shown to be as high as 1 per 3000 live births in the Federated States of Micronesia.